14 of the best books to read in spring with fresh, optimistic vibes

 “'We were born in order to see and listen to the world.’
 It’s a powerful notion, with the potential to subtly reshape our view of everything.”

-Sweet Bean Paste, a delightful slice-of-life book, tells the story of Sentaro, a man who dreams of becoming a writer but in fact has a criminal record, drinks too much, and spends his days in a tiny confectionery shop selling sweet bean paste pancakes.
+Although Sentaro dreams of becoming a writer, he in fact has a criminal record, drinks too much, and spends his days in a tiny confectionery shop selling sweet bean paste pancakes.

 But when he meets Tokui in springtime, an elderly woman with a troubled past, everything changes for both of these memorable characters.
 It's a wonderfully uplifting story of friendship to read in spring.